-The Autonomous Community of Euskadi held a parliamentary election on Sunday, September 25, 2016.
+The Autonomous Community of Euskadi will hold a parliamentary election on Sunday, July 12, 2020.
 An overview of the Basque proportional representation electoral system is presented here.

 In addition, autonomous community- and historical territory (provincial)-level results are available here (and also in CSV format) for the following Basque autonomic parliamentary elections: